RosterElf Logo

 Allowing retaliation against the complainant

-Consequence: Serious legal liability, as retaliation is often unlawful under discrimination laws
+Consequence: Serious legal liability, as retaliation (victimisation) is unlawful under discrimination laws and may result in penalties from Fair Work or human rights commissions

-Solution: Monitor the situation closely after a complaint and address any retaliation immediately
+Solution: Monitor the situation closely after a complaint and address any investigation guide

 FAQs